paulbrom/hmr-redux-mapper/docs/Integration_Guide.md

 The redux-mapper needs to be configured so that it can find:

-* All the script related to each individually swappable reducer module.
+* All the script related to each individually swappable reducer module
 * All the individually swappable containers (separated by route)
 * The main container of your application, which cannot be swapped (and usually contains global redux stores)